 Amazon has a suite of tools that make migrating data into the cloud faster, including ways to optimize or replace your network, and ways to integrate existing workflows with S3.

-One of these, Amazon S3 Transfer Acceleration, is designed to maximize transfer speeds to Amazon S3 buckets over long distances.
+Amazon S3 Transfer Acceleration is designed to maximize transfer speeds to Amazon S3 buckets over long distances.
 It works by carrying HTTP and HTTPS traffic over a highly optimized network bridge that runs between the AWS Edge Location nearest your clients and your Amazon S3 bucket.
 There are no gateway servers to manage, no firewalls to open, no special ports or clients to integrate or upfront fees to pay.
 You simply change the Amazon S3 endpoint that your application uses to transfer data and acceleration is automatically applied.
 Use Transfer Acceleration if you:

 - Need faster uploads from clients that are located far away from your bucket, for instance across countries or continents.